Keeper-Security/keeper-sdk-dotnet/README.md

 * Administrative functions (Team Management)
 * Customize integration into your backend systems
 * Update/Rotate passwords in the vault

+Additional development tools in Python and other languages is available at our [Secrets Manager](https://docs.keeper.io/secrets-manager/) portal.

 ### .Net SDK
 For source integration into your .Net code, please utilize the [KeeperSDK Library source code](https://github.com/Keeper-Security/keeper-sdk-dotnet/tree/master/KeeperSdk).